lfd/PaStA/README.md

 ```

 ### Set active configuration
-Use the `select` command to set the active configuration.
+Use the `set_config` command to set the active configuration.
 E.g.:
 ```
-$ ./pasta select linux
+$ ./pasta set_config linux
 ```

 All further calls on **PaStA** tools will use this configuration file.
 To use a